m-Py/anticlust/README.md

 )
 ```

+The “variance” objective cannot by optimized to optimality using integer
+linear programming.
+Check out the help page for the `anticlust` function
+`generate_partitions` (`?generate_partitions`) to see how k-means
+anticlustering can nevertheless be solved optimally using complete
+enumeration (only feasible for small N).

 ### Preclustering

-The exact integer linear programming approach will only work for small
+The exact integer linear programming approach will only work for
-problem sizes (maybe \<= 30 elements).
-We can increase the problem size
+moderate problem sizes.
+We can increase the problem size that can be
-that can be handled by setting the argument `preclustering = TRUE`.
-In
+handled by setting the argument `preclustering = TRUE`.
+In this case, an
-this case, an initial cluster editing is performed, creating small
+initial cluster editing is performed, creating small groups of elements
-groups of elements that are very similar.
-The preclustering step
+that are very similar.
+The preclustering step identifies pairs of
-identifies pairs of similar stimuli if K = 2, triplets if K = 3, and so
+similar stimuli if K = 2, triplets if K = 3, and so forth.
+After this
-forth.
-After this preclustering, a restriction is enforced to the
+preclustering, a restriction is enforced to the integer linear program
-integer linear program that precludes very similar elements to be
-assigned to the same set.
+that precludes very similar elements to be assigned to the same set.

 The preclustering restrictions improve the running time of the integer
 linear programming solver by a large margin (often 100x as fast) because
 many possible assignment are rendered illegal; the integer linear
 programming solver is smart and disregards these assignments from the
-space of feasible assignments.
-In some occasions, these restrictions
+space of feasible solutions In some occasions, these restrictions
-prohibit the integer linear programming solver to find the very best
+prohibit the integer linear programming solver to find the best solution
-partitioning (i.e., the assignment with the maximum distance /
-variance), because this may be only obtained when some of the
+because this may be only obtained when some of the preclustered elements
-preclustered elements are assigned to the same group.
-However, in
+are assigned to the same anticluster.
+However, in general, the solution
-general, the solution is still very good and often optimal.
-This code
+is still very good and often optimal.
+This code can be used to employ
-can be used to employ integer linear programming under preclustering
+integer linear programming under preclustering constraints.
-constraints.

 ``` r
 ## Code example using ILP and preclustering: